pachterlab/kallistobustools/data_tutorial.md

 - [__Sequence Read Archive__](https://www.ncbi.nlm.nih.gov/sra) (SRA): The SRA is a sequence repository for genomic data.
 Files are stored in SRA format, which must be downloaded and converted to FASTQ format prior to pre-processing using the `fasterq-dump` program available as part of [SRA tools](https://github.com/ncbi/sra-tools/wiki/HowTo:-fasterq-dump).
 For example, the data in [Rossi et al., 2019](https://science.sciencemag.org/content/364/6447/1271) can be located in the SRA via [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE130597), then to the [SRA](https://www.ncbi.nlm.nih.gov/sra?term=SRP194426), and finally a sequence data page for one of the runs, [SRX5779290](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR9000493) has information about the traces (reads).
 The SRA tools operate directly on SRA accessions.

+#### Searching

+The [__sra-explorer__](https://ewels.github.io/sra-explorer/) website is an effective and easy to use utility for searching the SRA and for downloading files.
+The utility finds SRA entires by keywords or accession numbers and produces links to the FASTQs and to commands for downloading them.

 #### Streaming

 Single-cell RNA-seq data from sequence repositories can be streamed into __kallisto__ making possible a workflow that does not require saving files to disk prior to pre-processing.
 This can be done via process substitution or using `df`.
 For example, the following command can be used to stream data from the ENA for pre-processing: